Learn what features to look for when choosing recruiting software for your business.

 Recruiting software features

-Other key capabilities
+Other key capabilities of recruiting software

-The best recruiting software also offers additional capabilities to help you get the most out of your investment.
-Liz D'Aloia, founder of HR Virtuoso Company, a mobile recruiting software provider, said businesses should look for the following functions and qualities in their software:
+The best recruiting software offers additional capabilities beyond the essentials so you get the most out of your investment.
+Liz D'Aloia, founder of mobile recruiting software company HR Virtuoso, said businesses should look for the following functions and qualities in their software:

-- Mobile-ready for both candidates and recruiters
+- Mobile-friendly interface (for both candidates and recruiters)

 - Scalability to grow with your business